Meet Ron Freitas

 District Attorney Freitas has been published by the Pacific Law Journal, the California District Attorneys Association, and the National District Attorneys Association, and is a Chapter Author for the California Continuing Education of the Bar, Criminal Sentencing Enhancements manual.

-In 2019, Freitas was elected to a two-year term to the California District Attorneys Association (CDAA) Board of Directors.
+In 2019, Freitas was elected to a two-year term on the California District Attorneys Association (CDAA) Board of Directors.
 Freitas is a co-chair of the CDAA Gang Violence Suppression Committee.
 He is the Technical Advisor of the CDAA Gang Symposium and STEP Act Prosecutions and acts as the Co-Technical Advisor of the Homicide Symposium.
-He was the Technical Advisor of the CDAA Intro to Gang Prosecutions and the Advanced Gang Prosecutions trainings.
+He was the Technical Advisor of the CDAA Intro to Gang Prosecutions and the Advanced Gang Prosecutions training programs.
 Ron has been named the California District Attorneys Association Instructor of the Year for 2017.
-He first taught for CDAA in 1996, has also lectured for the National District Attorneys Association California Gang Investigator’s Association, law enforcement, schools, and community organizations, as well as the Boalt School of Law, U.C.
+He first taught for CDAA in 1996 and has also lectured for the National District Attorneys Association California Gang Investigator’s Association, law enforcement, schools, and community organizations, as well as the Boalt School of Law, U.C.
 Berkeley.

 In 2012, he was appointed as a Board Member of the Lodi Unified School District and was re-elected in 2016 and 2020.
 Ron served 10 years on the Board and was elected President of the Board for 2015-2016 and 2020-2021.
 He was an active

 member of the San Joaquin County 2x2 Committee and the Legislative Committee.
 He was a co-founder and co-chairman of the LUSD Board Safety Committee and was a member of the Superintendent’s Budget Advisory Committee.